rbpollock/labboNetwork/docs/tldr/reputation-mining.md

 #### Challenges

-The complete challenge-response protocol is described in section 7.5.1 of the [Colony whitepaper](https://colony.io/whitepaper.pdf).
+The complete challenge-response protocol is described in section 7.5.1 of the [Labbo whitepaper](https://labbo.io/whitepaper.pdf).

 For the sake of legibility, the general process has been simplified below to describe a situation in which only two miners are participating in the challenge process, with one of them being a malicious actor: